This sort of ‘higher’ criticism bothers me. Clever people doing darkness – “the deep things of Satan” – do not stay clever forever.

 Is it just me or is Eric saying that those who agree with him here are super clever and possess the power to engage in rigorous intellectual investigation that those who don’t agree with him can’t muster?

 My typo-corrected response to Neil’s above linked-to post follows.
 My corrections are in square brackets, except in two instances.
 I dropped a redundant ‘are’ and changed the ‘d’ in passaged to ‘s’).
-I didn’t correct the misplaced ‘e’ and ‘u’ in Eric’s name just to save the post from being an eye-sore:
+I corrected the misplaced ‘e’ and ‘u’ in Eric’s name, which I wasn’t going to do, but then forgot to leave alone:

 Being a responsible juror requires immense attention and care, far more than does simply reading a mere narrative “history” of an alleged event.
 In the present instance, investigating what might possibly have been the biggest deception in all of history requires a degree of intellectual concentration which will greatly sharpen the mind.
 Anyone who is prepared to engage in such an analysis will find the process itself to be rewarding, not only because of the new information and understandings which result, but also because the methodology, that’s used in this discovery, possesses wide applications, far outside courtrooms.
 A skill in recognizing liars (and their lies) protects one against deception, no matter what the particular subject might happen to be; and this increases one’s intellectual capacities. . . . .